 How to Homeschool High School

-As of 2019, I have graduated 2 children who have been homeschooled from the beginning.
-My oldest graduated college in 2020 with a Business Communications degree from a 4 year private university, and his sister is in her first year of college to become an American Sign Language Interpreter.
+As of 2023, I have graduated 3 children from our homeschool who have been homeschooled from the very beginning of their educational careers.
+My oldest graduated college in 2020 with a Business Communications degree from a 4 year private university, and his sister is in her junior year of college to become an American Sign Language Interpreter.
+Our most recent graduate is building her own cleaning business and working on a flower and honey farm.

 Homeschooling the high school years can feel daunting, but it isn’t impossible!
 These years are so special with our young adults – don’t miss out on them!
 These posts will help you put together a plan that works for your family: